What Are Orthopaedic Shoes?

 What Are The Benefits Of Orthopaedic Shoes?

 Orthopaedic shoes are good for the sole.
 After all, ‘ortho” means ‘correct’ and ‘pedic’ means ‘foot’.
 By definition, they are as good as shoes can get for your feet.
-Orthopaedic shoes are designed to fit correctly in order to properly support and accommodate the structure and mechanics of the feet and legs in all the right places (after all, 80% of foot problems are due to ill-fitting shoes).
+Orthopaedic shoes are designed to fit correctly in order to properly support and accommodate the structure and mechanics of the feet and legs in all the right places (80% of foot problems are due to ill-fitting shoes).

 How Are Orthopedic Shoes Different Than Basic Footwear?